A creative approach to attracting top talent

 At its core, Visa’s history and success as a leading payment company is based on the idea of creating and revolutionizing digital currency.
 They wanted to establish a location that would focus on accessing cutting edge talent aligned to high-end innovation and product development.

-This 62,000-square-foot, ground-up office development is a departure from Visa’s typical campus project because of its location in a neighborhood of single-family homes and condominiums.
+This 62,000 SF, ground-up office development is a departure from Visa’s typical campus project because of its location in a neighborhood of single-family homes and condominiums.
 A key factor in selecting the site was its proximity to public transportation, connection to Stanford University, and the surrounding community of inspiring and inventive minds.

 After meeting with the Visa team and touring their site, our design team was particularly inspired by Palo Alto’s (which mean’s “tall tree”) tree-lined streets and surrounding native tree population, which helped drive the design theme for the new office.
 From the lobby to the top third floor, we placed elements of wood and other materials that simulated the effect of roots, tree trunks, and leaves on branches.